vedpatel-dev/ai-caller-agent/readme.md

 ```

 **⚙️ How to Run the Bot**

 You will need three separate terminal windows to run the system locally.

 **Step 1: Start the Ngrok Tunnel**

 Twilio requires a public HTTPS URL to communicate with your local machine.
 Start an ngrok tunnel on port 8000:
 ```bash
 ngrok http 8000
 ```
 **Step 2: Start the FastAPI Server**

 In a new terminal window, launch the application server:
 ```bash
 uvicorn main:app --host 127.0.0.1 --port 8000
 ```

 **Step 3: Trigger the Outbound Call**

 In a final terminal window, run the trigger script (or simply navigate to http://127.0.0.1:8000/make-call in your web browser) to instruct Twilio to dial the destination number:
 ```bash
 python trigger.py
 ```

 ## Connect with the Developer
-Built by Ved Patel.
+Built by **Ved Patel**.
 If you're interested in AI, machine learning, or quantitative development, let's connect!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ved-rajeshkumar-patel-vrp)